-As well as holding a Master’s program, CRCS or Prodi ALB (Religious and Cross-Cultural Study Program) carries out intensive research.
-Gadjah Mada University specifies four strategic research priorities: the handling of vulnerable people, saving the environment, strengthening local culture and strengthening national sovereignty.
+Besides holding a Master’s program, CRCS carries out intensive researches.
+Universitas Gadjah Mada (UGM) specifies four strategic research priorities: the handling of vulnerable people, saving the environment, strengthening local culture and strengthening national sovereignty.
 In this regard, CRCS adopts an interdisciplinary approach to focus on the religious aspects of UGM’s strategic research priorities.
-As well as conducting general research to develop knowledge, CRCS’s research aims to strengthen civil society advocacy and consider public policy in the field of religion.
+Apart from conducting general research to develop knowledge, CRCS’s research aims to strengthen civil society advocacy and consider public policy in the field of religion.
 To achieve this aim we have developed three areas of research.
 We have established mutual cooperation with various stakeholders to develop research within the scope of these research areas.

 Religion and Politics